GeminiDRSoftware/FitsStorage/docs/DevelopmentNotes/FileOpsQueue.md

     * calls the python function to actually do the work
     * Puts the return values in the response
     * commits the database.

+Turns out at least some (maybe even most) if the uses cases for this don't actually require feedback to the "caller".
+So in those cases we set response_required to False and then those queue entries get handled just like the other queues and do_fileop() deletes the queue entry when it has done the work.